rancher/elemental/docs/quickstart.md

 It's likely that your ip address changed due to short DHCP leases.
 This is a known issue in Kubernetes and can be solved with static leases or static ip addresses.

 ## What next?

-For upgrading of nodes, check out: TODO

-For customization, check out: TODO

 Find us on Slack at `rancher-users.slack.io` on the `#elemental` channel!